outofcoffee/imposter/docs/configuration.md

 | `response.staticFile` | all           | String                | empty                                              | `data.json`                         |
 | `response.headers`    | openapi, rest | Map of String:String  | empty                                              | `X-Custom-Header: value`            |

+## Security

+Imposter can require specific header values to authenticate incoming HTTP requests.
+[Read about how to do this](./security.md).

 ## Scripted responses (advanced)

 For more advanced scenarios, you can also control Imposter's responses using JavaScript or Groovy scripts.